Reform to Article 141 of the Federal Tax Code: Toward Greater Flexibility in Guaranteeing Disputed Tax Liabilities

 B. Senate: The bill has been submitted to the Senate for discussion, possible amendments, and final approval.

-C. Next step: Following ratification by the Senate, it will be sent to the Federal Executive Branch for publication in the Official Gazette of the Federation (DOF).
+C. Next step: Upon Senate ratification, the reform will be sent to the Federal Executive for publication in the Official Gazette of the Federation (DOF).

 4. Key Impacts and Benefits

-The legislative initiative proposes amending the current framework to allow taxpayers to freely choose among the authorized forms of security, without being subject to a mandatory order.
-Key elements of the initiative include:
+The legislative initiative proposes to amend the current framework by allowing taxpayers to freely select among authorized guarantee mechanisms, without being subject to a mandatory order.
+Key elements include:

 • Financial Efficiency:Replace the mandatory hierarchical order with the option to freely choose among authorized forms of security, thereby allowing taxpayers to retain their funds while litigation proceeds.

-In the case of guarantees that have already been provided, the substitution will not interrupt the suspension of the administrative enforcement proceedings or give rise to any additional requirements, and the authority will rule on the corresponding request within a period not exceeding twenty business days.
+For guarantees already in place, substitution will not interrupt the suspension of administrative enforcement proceedings nor trigger additional requirements, and the authority must resolve the request within a period not exceeding twenty business days.

 5. Conclusions and Outlook

-• Recommendation: It is essential to monitor the publication in the Official Gazette of the Federation (DOF).
-In the meantime, defense strategies should be cautious, as the restraining order remains in effect until the new provision officially takes effect.
+• Recommendation: Close monitoring of publication in the DOF is essential.
+In the interim, defense strategies should remain cautious, as the restrictive order remains in force until the reform officially takes effect.